EdgarPacheco/academic-kickstart/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Research Analyst, Netsafe - New Zealand"
+role = "Research Analyst"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "Stanford University", url = "" } ]
+organizations = [ { name = "Netsafe - New Zealand", url = "https://www.netsafe.org.nz/" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include distributed robotics, mobile computing and programmable matter."
+bio = "Edgar is Netsafe’s principal researcher.
+He holds a PhD in Information Systems and a BA (Hons) in Public Policy from Victoria University of Wellington, New Zealand.
+Edgar’s overall research interest is in the social and cultural impact of Information and Communication Technologies on society.
+As a research analyst, he plans and implements Netsafe’s research in regard to online safety and digital challenges and risks.
+Edgar has also conducted and published research on new technologies in the context of higher education and disability."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""

 # List (academic) interests or hobbies
 interests = [
-  "Artificial Intelligence",
+  "Media and Communications",
-  "Computational Linguistics",
+  "Online Safety",
-  "Information Retrieval"
+  "Technology and Society"
 ]

 # Organizational groups that you belong to (for People widget)